PBesze/pbesze.github.io/_pages/sample-codes/collections-sort-with-lambda-expressions.md

 ---

 [`Interface Comparator <T>`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html){:target="_blank"}
-is also a functional interface and can be used with lambda expressions.
+is a functional interface and can be used with lambda expressions.
 <br>